ManitoulinTransport/PerlToJs/README.md

 - use CPAN standards for distribution packages
 - documentation
-- give perl modules a way of knowing if its running in perl, node, or the browser ("isomorphic" ability)!
 - use node and or a headless browser for automated tests, use Travis CI
 - support commonj-esque (i.e. node & browserify) javascript module format